MichaelHelgesen/100daysofcode/README.md

 More focus on programming and my continued quest for blogging means I need to cut back on other things.
 So for now, these will be my changes:
 * Update the blog and write whatever I feel like, without beeing afraid or nervous.
 It's first and foremost going to be a blog *by* and *for* myself :relieved:.
 I will not post links to it, monetize on it, work with SEO or adwords and the like.
 It will not be a brand and I will not pick a niche.
 The reason beeing that I don't want to forget where the line is that separates my fictions from reality.
 It will only be me.
 For now.
-* Keep up with the workout, reading and family time.
+* Keep up with the workout, stretching, reading and family time.
 * Less time on Twitter and writing tweets.
 * Less bullet journaling.
 * Less piano practise.